mreitschuster/RLbreakout/learning/3_obswrapper/README.md

 The previous code helped by visualizing the model.
 Now it is time to train the model and see how well it can perform with the different combinations of wrappers and flags.

+In addition to the previous step there is the wrapper_class_generator() that creates and hands over the combined wrapper, as make_vec_env() expects a function that takes no arguments, but we added flags to fine-tune the wrapper.